fer-aguirre/fer-aguirre/README.md

 - ⚡️ Data analysis and research at [Data Crítica](https://datacritica.org/)
 - 📌 I mostly use Python
 - 📚 I’m currently learning D3 and Svelte
-- 🚀 Always interested in collaborating on data journalism projects
+- 🚀 Always interested in collaborating on data related projects
 - 👥 We can talk about dataviz and computational linguistics
 - 📫 How to reach me: [@feragru](https://twitter.com/feragru)